AloDeepan/Product_level_forecast/PROJECT_PLAN_style_level_revenue_forecast.md

 ### 1.1 The question

-Can weekly revenue be forecast four weeks ahead at the level of an individual style, accurately enough for merchandising to plan on, using a method whose logic a merchant can follow and challenge?
+Can weekly revenue be forecast four weeks ahead at the level of an individual style, accurately enough for merchandising to plan on, using a method whose logic a stakeholder can follow and challenge?

 A **style** is a product name with the colour removed. `Grounded No-Slip Mat Towel - Gravel` and `Grounded No-Slip Mat Towel - Jungle` are two colours of one style.